 Products and/or Services

-Describe the relationship between you and your suppliers.
+Also describe the relationship between you and your suppliers.
 Do you always use contracts?
 How long are the terms of any existing contracts with suppliers, manufacturers or distributors?

 Marketing and Sales Plan